 At the time of his first visit to the clinic, the pain had lasted for three days.
 When asked to rate the level of his pain on a scale from 1 to 10 (with 10 being the most painful), he rated it 10 out of 10.
 Prior to visiting his chiropractor, Alden had consulted his general physician, who prescribed painkillers and anti-inflammatory medications: Alden found that they only provided him with temporary relief.

-Alden has a history of recurrent low back pain that has responded well with chiropractic treatments.
+Alden has a history of recurrent low back pain that has responded well to chiropractic treatments.
 He enjoys playing golf on weekends, but he spends most of his working hours sitting in the office.
-He is 32 years old, a non-smoker and his general health is good.
+He is 32 years old, a non-smoker, and his general health is good.

 Upon examination, the following were noted about Alden’s condition:

 - Extreme muscle spasm in the low back region.